alext1995/VisionAD/README.md

 metrics = ["all"]
 ```

-The config also needs a model_list.
-Each item in the list is a dictionary, where the dictionary tells the wrapper what algorithm, hyperparameters, data loading parameters, and evaluation parameters.
+The config also needs a `model_list`.
+Each item in the list is a dictionary, where the dictionary tells the wrapper the algorithm, hyperparameters, data loading parameters, and evaluation parameters.

 ```
 from algos.cfa._defaultconfigs import cfa_default_model_params